liu2g/mgms/code/AVRC-template/README.md

 ### On Linux

 Driver for USBTiny is not required on Linux.
 However, to work with `avrdude`, a USB package called `libusb` is needed.
-To install this on Ubuntu, use `apt`:
+To install this on Ubuntu/Debian, use `apt`:

 ```bash
 sudo apt install libusb-dev